 But even with Tenzing’s prior success on the mountain, not to mention the combined experience of the entire team, it was a challenging expedition.
 Every member struggled to acclimate.
-Although they used oxygen sets (a groundbreaking invention that allowed for easier breathing), the technology was experimental and malfunctioned frequently.
+Although they used oxygen sets (a groundbreaking invention that allowed for easier breathing), the experimental technology malfunctioned frequently.

 The men proceeded slowly, taking weeks to retrace the Swiss team’s route from the previous season.
 At long last, they reached the South Col, the saddle between Everest and a neighboring peak, where they gathered their strength for their final push.
 It was already late May, just a few days before the team expected monsoon season to deliver heavy snowfall.
 Everyone knew they had to act fast.

 Expedition leader John Hunt, who had spent more than two months assessing the climbers, divided the team into pairs and made a plan.
 He decided that only one pair should try to make it; if they couldn’t summit, another pair would try.
 If the second pair also failed, then a third and final pair would give it their best shot.

 Hunt gave the honor of the first attempt to the newly formed partnership of Charles Evans and Tom Bourdillon.
 The two men made it to the South Summit, even higher than Tenzing had gone in 1952, but once they reached that point, they felt exhausted and realized they were running low on oxygen.
 Rather than risking death, they returned to camp.